jasonbayton/11ty/_src/blog/2024/09/play-protect-changes-2024.md

 It's a considerable win for the community and those who use it 😁

 If you're on the fence about joining up to share your own feedback, I would hope this example of Google and the customer ecosystem working together to improve the experience for everyone offers the nudge you need.
+Find a link to join in the share box below 👇